lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Which is exactly what happened to Jordan Pittabreadhead.

-Maybe Them Lot Who Shan't Be Named come crashing in looking for feminists, rawr
+Maybe Them Lot Who Some People Find It Difficult To Name come crashing in looking for feminists, rawr

 part

-Mother nature comes and sorts it all out.

-With her leafy body and big natural boobs.

-You've made a religion... a cult out of evolution you little bell end."

 Evolution as a character?